 Most caregivers go above and beyond to provide care for their loved ones, and sometimes their own needs can be overlooked.
 We understand the weight and responsibility of being a caregiver.
 We’ve created a booklet specifically to address issues and answer questions related to the task of care giving.

-The Cancer Registry is a database that collects data and reports on oncology cases seen throughout GHS.
+The Cancer Registry is a database that collects data and reports on oncology cases seen throughout Prisma Health.
 Currently, information on more than 40,000 cases is in the database.

 Data from the Cancer Registry is being compared annually to the National Cancer Database to identify opportunities for improvement and ultimately to improve cancer care in the Upstate.
 Reports and data from the Cancer Registry are routinely provided to quality improvement committees and to physicians conducting special studies or research projects.

-We invite you to be a part of the transformation of cancer care by joining GHS’ Cancer Registry.
+We invite you to be a part of the transformation of cancer care by joining Prisma Health’ss Cancer Registry.

-GHS conducted several free cancer screenings in the community in 2016:
+Prisma Health conducted several free cancer screenings in the community in 2017:

 Screenings followed National Comprehensive Cancer Network (NCCN) guidelines and best practices.
 Anyone with an abnormal result was provided follow-up treatment.

-GHS also hosted a skin cancer lunch-and-learn in April.
-Thirty-five people attended the free seminar, which was led by GHS dermatologist Angela Hutcheson, MD, and covered the prevention, detection and treatment of skin cancer.
+Prisma Health also hosted a series of colon cancer lunch-and-learns in March.
+Eighty-eight people attended the free seminars, which were led by Cedrek McFadden, MD, Prisma Health colon & rectal surgeon, and covered the prevention, detection and treatment of colon cancer.